How many times have you seen an image with these names of the modes?

 So how do you figure this out on your own?

-Well I can easily make this a much longer article, but here’s the essential factors to learning how to do this…….
+I can easily make this a much longer article, but here’s the essential factors to learning how to spot this regularly…….

 The Scale Chord Relationship Is Key To Understanding Which Scales To Play With What Chords